AlgoTraders/stock-analysis-engine/docs/source/README.rst

 Getting Started
 ===============

+This section outlines how to get the Stock Analysis stack running locally with:

+- Redis
+- Minio (S3)
+- Stock Analysis engine
+- Jupyter

+For background, the stack provides a data pipeline that automatically archives pricing data in `minio (s3) <https://minio.io>`__ and caches pricing data in redis.
+Once cached or archived, custom algorithms can use the pricing information to determine buy or sell conditions and track internal trading performance across historical backtests.

-The engine uses `Celery workers to process all tasks <http://www.celeryproject.org/>`__ and is a horizontally scalable worker pool that `natively plugs into many transports and backends <https://github.com/celery/celery#transports-and-backends>`__
+From a technical perspective, the engine uses `Celery workers to process heavyweight, asynchronous tasks <http://www.celeryproject.org/>`__ and scales horizontally `with support for many transports and backends depending on where you need to run it <https://github.com/celery/celery#transports-and-backends>`__.
+The stack deploys with `Kubernetes <https://github.com/AlgoTraders/stock-analysis-engine#running-on-kubernetes>`__ or docker compose and `supports publishing trading alerts to Slack <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/docker/notebooks/Stock-Analysis-Intro-Publishing-to-Slack.ipynb>`__.

-If your stack is already running, please refer to the `Intro Stock Analysis using Jupyter Notebook <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/docker/notebooks/Stock-Analysis-Intro.ipynb>`__ for getting started.
+With the stack already running, please refer to the `Intro Stock Analysis using Jupyter Notebook <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/docker/notebooks/Stock-Analysis-Intro.ipynb>`__ for more getting started examples.

 #.
 Clone

     ::

+        # most of the docs references /opt/sa as the repo directory
         git clone https://github.com/AlgoTraders/stock-analysis-engine.git /opt/sa
         cd /opt/sa